torvalds/linux/Documentation/driver-api/pm/cpuidle.rst

 select an idle state to ask the processor to enter in order to save some energy.

-``CPUIdle`` governors are generic and each of them can be used on any hardware platform that the Linux kernel can run on.
+``CPUIdle`` governors are generic and each of them can be used on any hardware platform that the GNU/Linux kernel can run on.
 For this reason, data structures operated on by them cannot depend on any hardware architecture or platform design details as well.